tony-romanovych/origin/README.md

 its simplicity or whatever.

 Seems like this GitHub lib is not ready to production.
-It cannot handle CSRF token on auth properly, it cannot handle OAuth errors.
+It cannot handle CSRF token on auth properly, it cannot handle OAuth error messages.
 Should have used my own approach or write a pull request.

 #### TO DO
-- On `/clone` redirect to login and back
+- On `/clone` redirect to login and back (in order to complete entire workflow in one step)
 - Extend GitHub-Flask: pass CSRF token into `state`, handle auth error message
 - Write tests, refactor `app/views.py`; mock GitHub interaction?
 - Review code, add comments if necessary